skylinerw/guides/java/advancements.md

 ## [![Top](http://www.skylinerw.com/images/json/icons/top.png)](#table-of-contents) <a name="files-editing">Editing</a>

-You will need to use a UTF-8 compliant text editor when creating and saving loot tables that use unicode characters (such as the section symbol).
+You will need to use a UTF-8 compliant text editor when creating and saving advancements that use unicode characters (such as the section symbol).
 By not encoding in UTF-8, special characters may not be saved correctly and Minecraft may fail to parse the data.

 **File/folder names must all be lowercase to circumvent issues with differing operating system file structures.**